-Toposurface can be created from an imported Contour Data.
+Toposurface can be created from imported Contour Data.
 This imported Contour Data can be in the form of DWG, DXF, or a DGN file.
 The important factor to consider before importing CAD files is to ensure that the CAD file contains 3D information.
-If this is not the case, Revit will not generate a 3D contoured Toposurface.
-Tutorial post Creating Toposurface from Imported CAD explains this process in greater detail.
+If this is not the case, Revit will not generate a 3D-contoured Toposurface.
+The tutorial post Creating Toposurface from Imported CAD explains this process in greater detail.

 Creating Toposurface from Points File